Both ENDS

 It is a logical step for Both ENDS to be co-plaintiff as we have been working together with local environmental and other organisations in developing countries for many decades to combat the consequences of the activities of Shell and other fossil industry businesses for people around the world.
 We are not demanding compensation, but that Shell changes its course to help prevent climate change.
 We also hope that this case will lead to changes not only at Shell but also at other oil and gas companies that stand in the way of the energy transition.

-Both ENDS’ added value over most of the other co-plaintiffs lies mainly in the link between global climate change, its impact on nature and the environment worldwide and its unprecedented impact on poor people in poor countries.
-We connect climate change to the Netherlands’ goals for combatting poverty around the world, such as the Sustainable Development Goals.
+Both ENDS’ added value over most of the other co-plaintiffs (Friends of the Earth Netherlands, ActionAid Netherlands, Fossil Free Netherlands, Greenpeace Netherlands, Young Friends of The Earth Netherlands, the Wadden Sea Association, and more than 17.000 civilians) lies mainly in the link between global climate change, its impact on nature and the environment worldwide and its unprecedented impact on people in the GLobal South.
+We connect climate change to an intersectional fight for justice and equality.

 Pollution, destruction and climate change